 Customer may submit special Categories of Data to the Services, the extent of which is determined and controlled by the Customer in its sole discretion, and which is for the sake of clarity Personal Data with information revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade-union membership, and the processing of genetic data, biometric data for the purpose of uniquely identifying a natural person, data concerning health or data concerning a natural person’s sex life or sexual orientation.

 2.4.
 Customer’s Processing of Personal Data; Instructions.
 Customer shall, in its use of the Service, only submit or otherwise have Personal Data Processed in accordance with the requirements of Data Protection Laws.
 Unique will only Process Personal Data on behalf of and in accordance with Customer’s reasonable instructions.
-Customer instructs Unique to Process Personal Data for the following purposes: (i) Processing related to the Service in accordance with the Agreement; (ii) Processing to comply with other reasonable instructions provided by Customer where such instructions are consistent with the Agreement; (iii) rendering Personal Data fully and irrevocably anonymous and non-personal; and (iv) Processing as required under any applicable laws to which Unique is subject, provided that Unique shall inform Customer of the legal requirement before Processing, unless prohibited under such law.
+Customer instructs Unique to Process Personal Data for the following purposes: (i) Processing related to the Service in accordance with the Agreement; (ii) Processing to comply with other reasonable instructions provided by Customer where such instructions are consistent with the Agreement; (iii) rendering Personal Data fully and irrevocably anonymous and non-personal; and (iv) Processing as required under any applicable laws to which Unique is subject.
 For the avoidance of doubt, Customer’s instructions for the Processing of Personal Data shall comply with Data Protection Laws.
 Customer shall have sole responsibility for the accuracy, quality, and legality of Personal Data and the means by which Customer acquired Personal Data.
 Without limitation, Customer will provide all necessary notices to relevant Data Subjects, including a description of the Service, and secure all necessary permissions and consents, or other applicable lawful grounds for Processing Personal Data pursuant to this DPA, and shall indemnify, defend and hold harmless any claim, damages or fine against Unique arising from any failure to acquire or use the Personal Data with legal consent or legitimate business purpose or in violation of any data protection legal requirement.
 Unique will inform Customer, if in Unique’s opinion an instruction infringes any provision under any Data Protection Laws and will be under no obligation to follow such instruction, until the matter is resolved in good-faith between the parties.

 To the extent that Unique cannot comply with an instruction from Customer, (i) Unique shall promptly inform Customer, providing relevant details of the problem, (ii) Unique may, without any kind of liability to Customer, temporarily cease all Processing of the affected Personal Data (other than securely storing such data) and/or suspend access to the Customer’s account, and (iii) if the parties do not agree on a resolution to the issue in question and the costs thereof, Customer may, as its sole remedy, terminate the Agreement and this DPA with respect to the affected Processing.
 Customer will have no further claims against Unique (including, without limitation, requesting refunds for the Service) pursuant to the termination of the Agreement and the DPA as described in this paragraph.